CARFF: Conditional Auto-encoded Radiance Field for 3D Scene Forecasting: Results

 \subsection{\oursshort{} Evaluation}

 A desirable behavior from our model is that it should predict a complete set of possible scenes consistent with the given ego-centric image, which could be partially observable.
 This is crucial for autonomous driving in unpredictable environments as it ensures strategic decision-making based on potential hazards.
 To achieve this we require a rich PC-VAE latent space, high-quality novel view synthesis, and auto-regressive probabilistic predictions of latents at future timestamps.
 We evaluate \oursshort{} on a simple synthetic blender-based dataset and each CARLA-based dataset.
+Additionally, we extend our model application to a hand-manipulation dataset in Appendix~\ref{sec:appendix-datasets}.

-\paragraph{Evaluation on blender dataset:} In Fig.~\ref{fig:blender}, for both Scene 1a and 1b, our model correctly forecasts the lateral movement of the cylinder to be in either position approximately 50\% of the time, considering a left viewing angle.
+\paragraph{Comparisons with related work:} We attempt to compare CARFF to existing approaches.
+NeRF-VAE has the most comparable objective, but during our experiments, it collapse to black using CARLA datasets.
+We make further qualitative comparisons to other most similar methods in Tab.~\ref{tab:related_work}, but none aligns with ours enough to make any possible quantitative comparisons. \paragraph{Evaluation on blender dataset:} In Fig.~\ref{fig:blender}, for both Scene 1a and 1b, our model correctly forecasts the lateral movement of the cylinder to be in either position approximately 50\% of the time, considering a left viewing angle.
 In Scene 2, with the absence of the red cylinder in the input camera angle, the model predicts the potential existence of the red cylinder approximately 50\% of the time, and predicts lateral movements with roughly equal probability.
-This validates PC-VAE's ability to predict and infer from the occluded in the latent space, consistent with human intuitions.
-Similar intuitions, demonstrated within the simple scenes of the Blender dataset, can be transferred to driving scenarios simulated in our CARLA datasets.
+This validates PC-VAE's ability to predict and infer occlusions in the latent space, aligning with human intuitions.
+These intuitions, shown in the Blender dataset's simple scenes, can transfer to driving scenarios in our CARLA datasets.